rust-lang/edition-guide/src/2018/transitioning/traits/impl-trait.md

 ```

 You couldn't write the type of the closure, only use the `Fn` trait.
 That means
-that the trait object is neccesary.
+that the trait object is necessary.
 However, with `impl Trait`:

 ```rust
 fn returns_closure() -> impl Fn(i32) -> i32 {